mossmanpete/ParadigmCore/spec/validator-tx-spec.md

 ## Formal Specification

-This section (more) formally defines the `ValidatorUpdate` transaction type, and the process associated with dynamic validator set changes on the OrderStream network.
+This section (more) formally defines the `ValidatorUpdate` transaction type, and the processes associated with the implementation of dynamic validator set changes on the OrderStream network.
 For the purposes of this specification, the inner workings of the `ValidatorRegistry` contract – and the rest of the Paradigm contract system – is treated as a higher-level abstraction.

 This section outlines one of several potential triggers and effects, but remains generally accurate for all cases.

+The process outlined below is specific to the core state machine, and omits several dependant steps for the sake of brevity and clarity.

 1. A new validator listing is accepted into the `ValidatorRegistry` contract
 1. The `RegistryUpdate` event is emitted in the same block as the listing is accepted